By using this site, you agree to our Privacy Policy and our Terms of Use.

 FAQs

-What is the purpose of utilizing a Qualified Settlement Fund (QSF)?
-A Qualified Settlement Fund (a 468B trust) administers the settlement and assists in resolving secondary disputes and liens.
-The QSF, a cornerstone in tax and financial planning, is managed by an independent third-party QSF Administrator, ensuring impartiality and fairness.
+What is the purpose of utilizing a Qualified Settlement Fund?
+It administers the settlement and assists in resolving secondary disputes and liens.
+The QSF, a cornerstone in tax and financial planning, is managed by an independent third-party administrator, ensuring impartiality and fairness.

 Can you explain what a Qualified Settlement Fund is?
-A Section 468B Qualified Settlement Fund is a statutory tax and financial mechanism enabling plaintiffs to benefit from tax deferral options.
+A Section 468B Qualified Settlement Fund is a statutory tax and purpose trust enabling plaintiffs to benefit from tax deferral options.
 Regardless of size, QSFs are beneficial in most lawsuits.

 Rachel McCrocklin